didiersmith/steve/chapters/reverse-prometheus.md

 Russell watched as Xavier pushed a couple of buttons, and a fusion rocket ignited on the back of his plane.
 He felt a pang of jealousy as the kid manipulated the controls of the space-plane and guided it back to Earth.
 Damn, that looked fun.

-Satisfied, Murdoch swiveled around and pointed his thumb over his shoulder back at the screen.
+Satisfied, Murdoch swivelled around and pointed his thumb over his shoulder back at the screen.

 "That," he said.
 "That's what I want."